-Escherichia coli (E. coli) causes about 80% of UTIs in adults.
+Escherichia coli (E. coli) causes the majority of UTIs in adults.
 These bacteria are normally present in the colon and may enter the urethral opening from the skin around the anus and genitals.
-Other bacteria that cause urinary tract infections include Staphylococcus saprophyticus (5 to 15% of cases), Chlamydia trachomatis, and Mycoplasma hominis.
+Other bacteria that cause urinary tract infections include Staphylococcus saprophyticus, Chlamydia trachomatis and Mycoplasma hominis.
 Men and women infected with chlamydia trachomatis or mycoplasma hominis can transmit the bacteria to their partner during sexual intercourse, causing UTI.

-- Bladder outlet obstructions (e.g., kidney stones, BPH)
+- Bladder outlet obstructions (i.e., kidney stones, enlarged prostate)

-- Conditions that cause incomplete bladder emptying (e.g., spinal cord injury)
+- Conditions that cause incomplete bladder emptying (i.e., spinal cord injury)

-- Congenital abnormalities of the urinary tract (e.g., vasicoureteral reflux)
+- Congenital abnormalities of the urinary tract (i.e., vesicoureteral reflux)

 - Suppressed immune system

-Your physician will review your symptoms and conduct a physical exam.
-He or she will also check for tenderness of the bladder or kidney area of your back.
-A urinalysis may be performed to detect bacteria and pus.
-Additionally a urine culture and susceptibility is helpful to identify the bacteria causing the infection and determine the specific antibiotics that will work in treatment.
+Your physician will review your symptoms and may conduct a physical exam.
+He/she may also check for tenderness of the bladder or kidney area of your back.
+A urinalysis will be performed to detect bacteria and pus.
+Additionally, a urine culture and susceptibility test are helpful to identify the bacteria causing the infection and determine the specific antibiotics that will work in treatment.

 For repeated infections or symptoms that continue after treatment, your physician may suggest:

-- An intravenous pyelogram (IVP).
-An IVP is a special type of x-ray of the kidneys, ureters, and bladder;
+- A CT Urogram (CTU): a special type of X-ray of the kidneys, ureters and bladder

 Treatment for simple cystitis will often involve a short course of antibiotics.
 Pyelonephritis is treated for a longer course and may require hospitalization for intravenous antibiotics.
-In patient with recurrent infections or complicated infections additional diagnostic and therapeutic measures are often required to treat underlying abnormalities that are leading to infections.
-Urine culture is crucial with more complicated or recurrent infections to determine the specific bacterial pathogen and look for patterns of antibiotic resistance.
+In patients with recurrent infections or complicated infections, additional diagnostic and therapeutic measures may be required to treat underlying abnormalities that are leading to infections.
+Urine testing is important with more complicated or recurrent infections to determine the specific bacterial pathogen and look for patterns of antibiotic resistance.